Health Indicator Report of Critical Congenital Heart Disease (CCHD) Screening

 U.S. Target: 45 States (44 States and the District of Columbia)

 Other ObjectivesCongenital heart disease (CHD) is one of the most common congenital abnormalities found in newborn babies.
 Critical congenital heart disease (CCHD) defines more severe forms of CHD that can lead to serious illness or even death soon after the baby is born.
-Important Facts about CCHD: *CCHD occurs when the heart does not develop normally before birth *CCHD is a leading cause of newborn and infant death *Some babies with CCHD are discovered by prenatal ultrasound, but many babies with CCHD are diagnosed after they are born *CCHD affects 2-3 of every 1,000 births[[br]] [[br]] To prevent serious morbidity and mortality resulting from missed or delayed diagnosis of CCHD, in 2011 the U.S. Secretary of Health and Human Services recommended that all newborns be screened for CCHD using pulse oximetry.
+Important Facts about CCHD: *CCHD occurs when the heart does not develop normally before birth *CCHD is a leading cause of newborn and infant death *Some babies with CCHD are discovered by prenatal ultrasound, but other babies with CCHD are diagnosed after they are born *CCHD affects 2-3 of every 1,000 births[[br]] [[br]] To prevent serious morbidity and mortality resulting from missed or delayed diagnosis of CCHD, in 2011 the U.S. Secretary of Health and Human Services recommended that all newborns be screened for CCHD using pulse oximetry.
 As of October 1, 2014, Utah law requires every newborn infant born in the state to be screened for CCHD.
 The screening takes just minutes and senses the oxygen saturation by placing a soft probe on the infant's right hand and either foot.
 Low saturation values can signal a problem.
-The targets for CCHD newborn screening are: *Coarctation of the Aorta *Double Outlet Right Ventricle *Ebstein's Anomaly *Hypoplastic Left Heart Syndrome *Interrupted Aortic Arch *Pulmonary Atresia with Intact Ventricular Septum *Single Ventricle *Tetralogy of Fallot *Total Anomalous Pulmonary Venous Return *Transposition of the Great Arteries *Tricuspid Atresia *Truncus Arteriosus
+Screening with pulse oximetry can identify a number of types of critical CHDs, the most common of which are: *Coarctation of the Aorta *Double Outlet Right Ventricle *Ebstein's Anomaly *Hypoplastic Left Heart Syndrome *Interrupted Aortic Arch *Pulmonary Atresia with Intact Ventricular Septum *Single Ventricle *Tetralogy of Fallot *Total Anomalous Pulmonary Venous Return *Transposition of the Great Arteries *Tricuspid Atresia *Truncus Arteriosus

 How Are We Doing?Utah is compliant with State Statute and CCHD screening.